mennareda568/crud-project/README.md

 Simple crud website using PHP & MYSQL.
 ```
+"For a detailed view of the project, visit the screenshots folder."
 ## Run project
 Open PHPMyAdmin (http://localhost/phpmyadmin)
 Create a database with name db